awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 1. For **Audio input type**, choose the type of medical speech that you want to transcribe\.

-1. For **Additional settings**, choose **Speaker identification**\.
+1. For **Additional settings**, choose **Speaker partitioning**\.

 1. Choose **Start streaming** to start transcribing your real\-time audio\.

 1. Speak into the microphone\.

-## Identifying speakers in an HTTP/2 stream<a name="conversation-diarization-med-http2"></a>
+## Enabling speaker partitioning in an HTTP/2 stream<a name="conversation-diarization-med-http2"></a>

-To identify speakers in an HTTP/2 stream of a medical conversation, use the [StartMedicalStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html) API and specify the following:
+To enable speaker partitioning in an HTTP/2 stream of a medical conversation, use the [StartMedicalStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html) API and specify the following:
 + For `LanguageCode`, specify the language code that corresponds to the language in the stream\.
 The valid value is `en-US`\.
 + For `MediaSampleHertz`, specify the sample rate of the audio\.
 + For `Specialty`, specify the medical specialty of the provider\.